backand/docs/docs/what_would_you_like_to_do/convert_new_sdk/index.md

 The authentication functionality in the SDK has not changed considerably with the new release.
 Here are a few notes on authentication elements that may be important to your application:

 * If you have previously disabled anonymous auth in your app, you can re-enable it using *Backand.useAnonymousAuth()*.
 This value defaults to true, so if you do not modify the default value you do not need to make any changes.
 * We’ve added new social media authentication functions:  *socialSignin*, and *socialSignup*.
-Please note that while some of the examples in our github repos - and some of our documentation - used *socialSignUp*  to refer to the specified function in the Backand SDK, this is no longer valid - the “up” will not be capitalized in the new SDK.
+Please note that while some of the examples in our github repos - and some of our documentation - used *socialSignUp*  to refer to the specified function in the Backand SDK, this is no longer valid - the "up" will not be capitalized in the new SDK.

 ## Step 4: Update unauthorized user detection